milen-patel/cpu_tutorial/_parts/part6.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part6/NAND_Construction.png" style="display: block; margin-left: auto; margin-right: auto;" />

+We have subtly introduced a new concept: **logic circuits**.
+When we feed the output of a logic gate into the input of another logic gate, we can create more useful and complex circuits.
+Whereas a logic gate always takes in one or more input and produces a single output, a logic circuit takes one or more inputs and produces a **variable** number of outputs.
+We will see this in action in future chapters.

 Similarly, we can construct the XOR gate with the following combination of other logic gates.

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part6/XOR_Construction.png" style="display: block; margin-left: auto; margin-right: auto;" />